 How to Identify a Bed Bug

+Bed Bug Life Cycle.
+Knowing the life cycle of a bed bug can help you identify them.
+It starts with bed bugs eggs, once it hatches it will start to crawl slowly.
 All bed bugs move slowly and, once grown, are easy to see with the naked eye.
-Look in the crevices of seats and beds, where they like to hide when not feeding.
+Look in the crevices of seats and beds or even in your bed sheets, where they like to hide when not feeding.
 You also find them in the “hardware” of furniture, i.e. bed frames, box springs, and headboards.

 Signs to look for include: